Cauterite/domparser-tests/answer.md

 2. Return the resulting document with one extra `<parsererror>` inserted as the root element's first child.
 Chrome's parser does this in cases where it's able to produce a root element despite finding errors in the source XML.
 The inserted `<parsererror>` may or may not have a namespace.
 The rest of the document seems to be left intact, including comments, etc.

 For (1), the way to detect an error is to add a node to the source string, parse it, check whether the node exists in the resulting document, then remove it.
-As far as I'm aware, the only way to achieve this without potentially affecting the result is to append a processing instruction or comment to the end of the source:
+As far as I'm aware, the only way to achieve this without potentially affecting the result is to append a processing instruction or comment to the end of the source.

+Example:

 ```javascript
 let key = `a`+Math.random().toString(32);